m-lego/m65/README.md

   keyboard no 4 (tbd, novelkeys blueberry)

-  keyboard no 5 (tbd, gateron ink v2 yelloe and red)
+  keyboard no 5 (tbd, gateron ink v2 yellow and red)

 firmware
 --------